Mahdi-py/Duration-Time-Prediction/README.md

  ## The data preperation
 In this file, the data is integrated and prepared.
 The missing and redundant data are dealt with.
  ## Modeling
 In this file, three models are constructed and trained.
-We did feature selection and feature engineering to reduce the number of features and get rid of the redundant features that does not contribute in the overall performance of the model.
+We did feature selection and feature engineering to reduce the number of features and get rid of the redundant features that does not contribute to the overall performance of the model.
   ### Algorithms
   * Random Forest
   * Gradiant Boosting Machines